3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 This speciication is limited in scope.
 Three notoworthy limitations are

-1. One cannot overlay a function over a meshless (composite) object, one has to duplicate the scalar fields at the object leaves.
+1. One cannot overlay a function over a meshless (composite) object, one has to duplicate the volume data elements at the object leaves.

 # Part II.
 Implicit Extension